Early Childhood Teacher Bridging Program

 - Written tasks, questions, case studies, activities, scenarios and workplace projects

 Students completing a Diploma qualification who do not work in a regulated care service, must complete at least 240 hours of unpaid vocational placement.
 This practical component allows students to put their learning into practice.
 You are required to work across all age groups (including at least 30hrs of work placement with children under 2 years of age).
-Students participating in vocational placement will be required to undergo a Working with Children Check and receive a positive notice and blue card.
+Students participating in vocational placement will be required to undergo a Working with Children Check and receive a positive notice and blue card - check if you are eligible here

 Helpdesk: 07 3513 2524